Rahul555-droid/stage-backend-machine-coding-round/README.md

 ## Changes Made :
 1. Implemented all the list apis => GET list , POST list , DELETE list.
 Added all the validations possible to the APIs .
 So the client will always know the issue.
 2. Added authentication logic as well via an auth gaurd which validates the api call .
-This auth gaurd is only active on list controller
+This auth gaurd is only active on list controller and the rest of the routes like movies , tvshow are still open .
+As a guest user would want to see them . ( improvments regarding post apis below)
-3. Also added user creation (registration) and user verification (login) flow.
+4. Also added user creation (registration) and user verification (login) flow.
-4. Fixed seeding issue, Fixed date string issue among other bugs in code.
+5. Fixed seeding issue, Fixed date string issue among other bugs in code.
-5. Wrote modular and cleaner code.
+6. Wrote modular and cleaner code.

 ## Output